ericremoreynolds/excelpython/docs/tutorials/Addin01.md

 * If all goes well you should see the ExcelPython tab in Excel's toolbar.

     ![image](https://cloud.githubusercontent.com/assets/5197585/3917034/3623f40a-2385-11e4-9754-5e3b924e38a9.png)

+* You may get an error saying `Programmatic access to Visual Basic Project is not trusted`.
+If so check out the [add-in troubleshooting guide](./AddinTrouble.md).

 Note that it is possible to [permanently install the add-in](./Addin04.md) so you don't need to open it manually each time.